dftow01/Data-Mining/NetworkX/Network_analysis.md

    - Y-axis: Percentage of all node pairs
    - Shows the "small world" effect if most pairs have short paths

-**Real-world insight:** If 80% of user pairs are within 3 hops, it demonstrates the "small world" phenomenon where everyone is closely connected despite the large network size.
+**Use case:** If 80% of user pairs are within 3 hops, it demonstrates the "small world" phenomenon where everyone is closely connected despite the large network size.

 ---